בְּרֵאשִׁית

 יא

-Adonai HaShem made all Creation self-sustaining.
+Adonai HaShem made all plants and trees self-sustaining.
 God's intercession is unnecessary unless a change is needed for His plan.
-Plants were created with the ability to reproduce and spread throughout the world, therefore not needing constant assistance from God.
+Plants were created with the ability to reproduce and spread throughout the land, therefore not needing constant assistance from God.

-God commanded that the vegetation grow its own seed within itself to be planted and spread elsewhere (Rashi: 1040 - 1105).
+Rashi (1040-1105) Commentary: God commanded that the vegetation grow its seed within itself to be planted and spread elsewhere.

 12